medialab/xan/docs/cmd/map.md

 1,4,5,4
 5,2,7,10

+You can also use the -O/--overwrite flag to overwrite already existing columns:

+    $ xan map -O 'b * 10 as b, a * b as c' file.csv > result.csv

+Will produce:

+a,b,c
+1,40,4
+5,20,10

 The expression can optionally be read from a file using the -f/--evaluate-file flag:

     $ xan map -f expr.moonblade file.csv > result.csv